permach-tech/Azure-Resume-Python/README.md

 ## Frontend

 The frontend static website is on an Azure Blob Storage Container where the HTML, CSS, Javascript and other resources for the site are stored.
+- I took a college course on web development, so I was already familiar with the web design concept and langauge.
+I Ultimately used a template to help me out with the design (bonus points for the UT Dallas colors).